 - 1 ripe avocado for garnish

-- Heat the olive oil in a large skillet, then add the peppers, onions.
+- Heat the other tablespoon of olive oil in the skillet, then add the peppers, onions.

-- Now add the 4 cups of cooked white rice, the diced chicken, tomato sauce, salsa, cumin, chili powder, the hot sauce and the juice of the lime to the pan, stir to combine, turn the heat down to low and let cook for 5 minutes until all the ingredients are warmed through.
+- Add the rice, the cooked diced chicken, tomato sauce, salsa, hot sauce, cumin, chili powder, salt, pepper and the juice of the lime to the pan.
+Stir to combine then turn the heat down to low and let cook for 5 minutes until all the ingredients are warmed through.

 - Taste and adjust the seasonings with more salt and pepper if needed.